 Reaching out to Polonnaruwa

-Anuradhapura Polonnaruwa distance
+Anuradhapura to Polonnaruwa distance

-If you begin your journey form a faraway destination like Colombo or Kandy, it will not be possible to visit both places due to the time spent on transportation.
-If you based in a hotel near Anuradhapura or Polonnaruwa you can easily cover both places because the distance between Anuradhapura and Polonnaruwa is merely little more than 100 km and it takes around 2 hours for the journey.
+If you begin your journey from a faraway destination like Colombo or Kandy, it will not be possible to visit both places due to the time spent on transportation.
+If you are based in a hotel near Anuradhapura or Polonnaruwa you can easily cover both places because the distance between Anuradhapura and Polonnaruwa is merely a little more than 100 km and it takes around 2 hours for the journey.

 Extra activities in Polonnaruwa and Anuradhapura